 The Impact of Bad Bots in Travel

-Bots are used to hoard inventory in various areas of the travel industry.
-For instance, bots are programmed to carry out a flight reservation up until the point of payment.
-This reserves the seats for up to 20 minutes, during which time real customers perceive there to be no availability and the perpetrator attempts to sell the seats on for a profit.
+These ticket spinning bots are used to hoard inventory and programmed to carry out reservations typically on flights, hotels and holidays until the point of payment.
+This reserves the booking for up to 20 minutes, during which time real customers perceive there to be no availability and the perpetrator attempts to sell the seats on for a profit.

-Account takeover (ATO) attacks are carried out using fake account creation and credential stuffing techniques, to give attackers access to customer accounts holding valuable items such as membership points and frequent flyer miles that can be sold-on for a profit.
+Account takeover (ATO) attacks on the online travel market are carried out using credential stuffing techniques to allow attackers access to customer accounts.
+These accounts hold valuable items such as membership points, frequent flyer miles, loyalty programmes or cards that can be sold on for a profit.

 Better Security for Travel